 This form should be typed or printed in black ink.
-After completing this form, you should file the original with the clerk of the circuit court in the county where your case was filed and keep a copy for your records.
+After completing this form, you should sign the form before a notary public or deputy clerk.
+You should then file it with the clerk of the circuit court in the county where the petition was filed and keep a copy for your records.

 The Florida Rules of Judicial Administration now require that all petitions, pleadings, and documents be filed electronically except in certain circumstances.
 Self-represented litigants may file petitions or other pleadings or documents electronically; however, they are not required to do so.
 If you choose to file your pleadings or other documents electronically, you must do so in accordance with Florida Rule of Judicial Administration 2.525, and you must follow the procedures of the judicial circuit in which you file.
-The rules and procedures should be carefully read and followed.
+The rules and procedures should be carefully read and followed